dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 Within each of the 8 types, order using three rules, in order of decreasing importance:

-1. Pair getters and setters together, with getters first.
+1. Pair getters and setters together, with the getter first.
 2. Group dependent methods together such that callees are immediately below callers.
    That is, using a breadth-first search.
 3. If there are two or more callees, arrange them in the order in which they appear in the caller.